-Analysis: While there is some dispute over the linguistic origin of the name "earwig" (see below), there's no disagreement among entomologists as to the veracity of the insect's fabled fondness for entering the human ear and boring into the brain, thereby causing insanity and/or death: it's balderdash.
+While there is some dispute over the linguistic origin of the name "earwig" (see below), there's no disagreement among entomologists as to the insect's fabled fondness for entering the human ear and boring into the brain, supposedly causing insanity and/or death it's balderdash.

 "There is no truth to this myth," writes John Meyer, professor of entomology at North Carolina State University.